Graduate Certificate in Primary Care Nursing

 Please enter NA_CAPPG

-CAN I GET CREDIT TOWARDS THE MASTER OF NURSING PROGRAMS RUN BY THE DEPARTMENT OF NURSING?
+CAN I USE THE GRADUATE CERTIFICATE IN PRIMARY CARE NURSING TO MEET THE ENTRY REQUIREMENTS OF THE MASTER OF NURSING PROGRAMS RUN BY THE DEPARTMENT OF NURSING?

 IS YOUR IMMUNISATION COURSE RECOGNISED IN OTHER STATES?

-HOW MUCH OF THE COURSE CAN BE COMPLETED IN THE DISTANCE MODE?
+HOW MUCH OF THE COURSE CAN BE COMPLETED ONLINE?

-The three core subjects are online.
-If you choose an online elective, then the course can be completed fully on-line.
+The three core subjects are all offered online.
+If you choose an online elective, then the course can be completed entirely on-line.

 DO I NEED AN INTERNET CONNECTION TO COMPLETE THE COURSE?

-All course materials and assessment are provided online.
-You will need adequate computer hardware, software, and a reliable internet connection to complete the subjects.
+Yes, you will need a reliable internet connection, adequate computer hardware and software and basic computer literacy skills.
+All course materials and assessment will be completed online.
 Assignments must be submitted directly via Turnitin the online web-based software that is connected to Learning Management System (LMS).

 HOW LONG DOES THE COURSE USUALLY TAKE?

-The graduate certificate is usually completed part time over one year although from 2021 it can be completed full time over 6 months.
+The graduate certificate is usually completed part time over one year although students study one subject per semester.
+The course can be completed full time over six months.
 Each subject is equivalent to 170 hours of study.
 Students should evaluate their study load, work, and family commitments before enrolling in multiple subjects.
-The Graduate Certificate must be completed within three years.
+The Graduate Certificate must be completed within three years of course commencement.